JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 - AAAI Conference on Artificial Intelligence (AAAI): 2026

 - International Joint Conference on Artificial Intelligence (IJCAI-ECAI): 2026

+- ACM International Conference on Information and Knowledge Management (CIKM): 2026

 -	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025, 2026